baxyz/repo-proxy/API.md

 ### Other Package Formats

-This proxy currently supports **APT repositories** (Repository #1).
-Support for other package formats (RPM, Pacman, etc.) may be added in the future based on community needs.
+This proxy currently supports **APT repositories**.
+Support for other package formats (RPM, etc.) may be added in the future based on community needs.

-To request support for additional package formats, please [open an issue on GitHub](https://github.com/Proton-Makers/proton-repo-proxy/issues).
+To request support for additional package formats, please [open an issue on GitHub](https://github.com/baxyz/repo-proxy/issues).

 ## Response Formats